raspberrypi/documentation/README.md

 This works on both regular Debian or Ubuntu Linux — and has been tested in a minimal Docker container — and also under Raspberry Pi OS if you are working from a Raspberry Pi.

-You can install the necessary dependencies on Linux as follows,
+You can install the necessary dependencies on Linux as follows:

 ```
 $ sudo apt install -y ruby ruby-dev python3 python3-pip make ninja-build
 ```

-then add these lines to the bottom of your `$HOME/.bashrc`,
+then add these lines to the bottom of your `$HOME/.bashrc`:
 ```
 export GEM_HOME="$(ruby -e 'puts Gem.user_dir')"
 export PATH="$PATH:$GEM_HOME/bin"